 MOTION: Cheryl Dowell, Co-Chair, Retired; Standing Rules Committee.
-I move to suspend the Standing Rules for the 2020 OEA Delegate Assembly and conduct an abbreviated virtual delegate meeting as recommended by the OEA Board of Directors.
+I move to suspend the Standing Rules for the 2021 Virtual OEA Delegate Assembly and conduct the protocols printed on page 6 for an abbreviated virtual Delegate Assembly as recommended by the OEA Board of Directors.
+CARRIED

-2. Adoption of minutes of the 2019 OEA Delegate Assembly
+2. Adoption of minutes of the 2020 OEA Virtual Delegate Assembly

-MOTION: Nancy Melendez, OAEA President; Shawna Mott-Wright, NEA BOD.
-I move adoption of the 2019 OEA Delegate Assembly minutes as printed on page 10-15.
+MOTION: Sherri Callahan, NE-A; Betty Collins, TM-D. I move adoption of the 2020 OEA virtual Delegate Assembly minutes as printed on page 9-14.
+CARRIED